All Episodes

 So that should be considered.

-If you wanted to give Netanyahu an excuse to sort of resolve the West Bank issue now in a similar way to what he's doing in Gaza, that's precisely it, because then he can turn to the Israeli public and say, I'm the only one who has proven that he's willing to use enough military force to prevent the emergence of a Palestinian state,
+If you wanted to give Netanyahu an excuse to sort of resolve the West Bank issue now in a similar way to what he's doing in Gaza, that's precisely it, because then he can turn to the Israeli public and say, I'm the only one who has proven that he's willing to use enough military force to prevent the emergence of a Palestinian state.

-and I'm the only one who has proven that I can bend the Americans to my will consistently in order to prevent the emergence of Palestinian state.
+And I'm the only one who has proven that I can bend the Americans to my will consistently in order to prevent the emergence of Palestinian state.

 Remember, 10% of the Israeli population lives in the West Bank.

-You will not move out 10% of your population except if you've faced a catastrophic defeat.
+You will not move out 10% of your population except if you've faced a catastrophic defeat or if you've faced mass migration from Islam and you've become Birmingham.

-Um but these are the only ways to do it.
+But these are the only ways to do it.

 Wow.

-The left not thinking head is ancient knowledge, they're ignorant of the past and blind to the future.
+They're ignorant of the past and blind for the future.

 Well, yeah.

-This revival will have little to do as long as the Muslims stop uh this revival will have little to do as long as the Muslims stop attacking little girls.
+This revival will have little to do as long as the Muslims stop attacking little girls.

-No, well, this will have to do as long as Yeah, right, right, right.
+No, this will have to do as long as.

-Um here in Canada, we now recognize Palestine as a state.
+Here in Canada, we now recognize Palestine as a state.

 Well, this is the thing.